-‘Perhaps I am afraid of losing Venice all at once, if I speak of it.’ – Italian Calvino
+‘Perhaps I am afraid of losing Venice all at once, if I speak of it.’ – Italo Calvino

 Venice is a city that appears to have sprung up perfectly formed from within the pages of a storybook, and yet it is slippery to capture with words.
 Its magic is unique and timeless, every street a miracle of melancholy beauty.

 I had been to Venice before, in the burning summer sun, when the streets were crowded and the canals humming.
 My first glimpse of the city came from the window of a train, speeding along the causeway through the lagoon.
 Stepping out onto the bridge across the canal with the man who was to become my husband, we found ourselves in a maze of backstreets, winding our way between peeling facades, alongside tranquil canals and over curved bridges.
 I fell immediately and irretrievably in love with this unreal city that revealed marvels around every one of its innumerable corners.
 The days that we spent there that summer became like a treasure that I held close, occasionally drawing them out to gaze at and marvel over.

 It was sixteen years before we were able to return to the city again.
 On hearing that we had visited many years previously, Venetians exclaimed ‘ahhh, but Venice, she does not change.’
 They were right.
 Grand old lady Venice, a fading belle, clutches her fur coat close around her as the glamorous Venetian ladies do in the wintertime, and touches her elegantly coiffured hair- the gentle marks of time only adding to her eternal beauty.